 Rock Hall, MD

-So fresh we are still negotiating the design details!
-Set for this summer, I will be spending some time on the beautiful Eastern Shore painting a 40 foot mural on the back of the Java Rock Coffee House with the help of some local students and community members.
+I will be spending my May weekends on the beautiful Eastern Shore painting a 40 foot mural on the back of the Java Rock Coffee House with the help of some local students and community members.

 Stay Tuned for more!